marppel/BookStop/README.md

 # BookStop
-E-Commerce Book Store Website
+E-Commerce Book Store Website <br />
-This is a solo project created as part of a University assignment.
+This is the final version of an individual project created for a University assignment.